lara-martin/NLP-class/homeworks/hw1.md

-## Question 2: Pytorch (15 points)
+## Question 2: PyTorch (15 points)
 While there are a number of libraries that are popular to use for machine learning, especially when it comes to the neural/deep learning aspects of NLP, Pytorch is a very popular library.
-Especially if you are not familiar with Pytorch, go through the [Pytorch tutorials](https://pytorch.org/tutorials/).
+Especially if you are not familiar with Pytorch, go through the [PyTorch tutorials](https://pytorch.org/tutorials/).
 The most important, _general_ ones for now are the "Learn the Basics", "Tensors", "Build the Neural Network", and "Automatic Differentiation with ``torch.autograd``".
 I recommend opening an interpreter, such as a Colab notebook, and running the code in the tutorial as you read it.